lostb053/anibot/README.md

  /browse - get popular, trending or upcoming animes /quote - get random quotes
  /logout - removes authorization
- /settings - To toggle nsfw lock and airing notifications in groups /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series
+ /settings - To toggle nsfw lock and airing notifications and other settings in groups /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series